lg28literconvectionmicrowaveoven/gdsc-app/README.md

-# Sabarigirish Manikandan's application to the GDSC Dev Team.
+# Sabarigirish Manikandan's application to the GDSC Dev Team. (deployment pending)

 This is the website built using SvelteKit/Node.JS alongside a SQLite/Drizzle backend.